peteroupc/peteroupc.github.io/colorgen.md

 > 3. An application can consider a color **dark** if `Luminance(color)` is lower than some threshold, say, 15.
 > 4. An application can consider a color **light** if `Luminance(color)` is greater than some threshold, say, 70.
 >
-> **Note:** `Luminance(color)` could also be implemented to output any of the following values, or in general, any other single number, from 0 through 1, that summarizes a color.
+> **Note:** `Luminance(color)` could also be implemented to output any of the following values, or in general, any other single number that summarizes a color and ranges from 0 for "minimum intensity" through 1 for "maximum intensity".
 >
 > 1. **Single channel** of a multicomponent color; for example, `color[0]`, `color[1]`, or `color[2]` for an RGB color's red, green, or blue component, respectively.
 > 2. **Average** of the multicomponent color's components (see [**Alpha Blending**](#Alpha_Blending)).